UPDATE: À la Recherche des Travaux Préparatoires: An Approach to Researching the Drafting History of International Agreements

-In a final preliminary remark I note that the UN has started to post on the World Wide Web the travaux préparatoires for a limited number of international agreements sponsored by the UN.
-Two good examples are the Arms Trade Treaty and the United Nations Convention against Transnational Organized Crime.
+In a final preliminary remark I note that the UN has started to post online the travaux préparatoires for a limited number of international agreements sponsored by the UN.
+An example is the United Nations Convention against Transnational Organized Crime.
 Also worthy of note in this connection is the [UN] Audiovisual Library of International Law, and in particular the component called Historical Archives.
 This has information on a variety of international instruments, international agreements in the main, sponsored by the UN.
-For each instrument there is a “Documents” link that takes the researcher to a list of “Selected preparatory documents” in chronological order.
+For each instrument there is a "Documents" link that takes the researcher to a list of "Selected preparatory documents" in chronological order.
 Some are available in full text.
 An examination of these lists of preparatory documents shows that these collections can be fitted into either Model IV or Model V below.
 I mention this resource here because it is available only online.

 I start with the model of unavailability not because I want to make the process of research seem terribly difficult or frustrating, but rather because I want to inject a note of realism and common sense into the endeavor.
-If it is understood that unavailability is one model of (non)access to travaux préparatoires , it will save the law librarian or other researcher the disappointment of unreasonable expectations.
+If it is understood that unavailability is one model of non-access to travaux préparatoires, it will save the law librarian or other researchers the disappointment of unreasonable expectations.